tdwg/website/content/pages/conferences/2020/index.md

 Based on this distribution, the two most effective session structures will be a trans-Atlantic one, from UTC-7 to UTC+3, and a Eurasian one, from UTC-0 to UTC +12.
 Sessions timed to reach wide geographic ranges, such as these, will require people in the earliest and latest time zones to participate outside “normal” working hours.
 We hope to make scheduling decisions that accommodate critical contributors and maximize the potential audience.

-## Session Length and Presentation Length
+## Session length and presentation length

 Online events that have taken place already show that many people find it difficult to follow presentations effectively for much more than an hour without a break.
 We hope to structure sessions as blocks no longer than 60 minutes without a break.
 We intend to limit the total time allocated to each presenter to 15 minutes, meaning that the introduction and actual presentation should be no longer than 10 minutes, leaving a few minutes for questions and another minute or so to set up the next speaker.